VictoriaAjala/VictoriaAjala/README.md

 - 🤔 I’m looking for help with understanding JavaScript
 - 💬 Ask me about food!😄
 - 📫 How to reach me: victoria.o.ajala@gmail.com
-- ⚡ Fun fact: I'm a Nephophile and i love art!
+- ⚡ Fun fact: I'm a Nephophile and i love Art!